How India’s scandal-hit Adani Group hushes critics

 Hindenburg’s allegations made headlines around the world, but many Indian media outlets have ignored or dismissed them, or denounced the authors.

-The conglomerate’s founder has a close relationship with Prime Minister Narendra Modi, and opposition lawmakers say both have benefitted from their mutual association.
+Critics say Indian media’s reluctance to probe the Adani allegations reflects the close ties between the two men.

-“That’s got a lot to do with Adani’s story being linked to the Modi story,” said journalist Manisha Pande of Newslaundry, a website known for critical coverage of India’s media landscape.
+“That’s got a lot to do with Adani’s story being linked to the Modi story,” said journalist Manisha Pande of Newslaundry, a website known for critical coverage of India’s media landscape.—AFP

-India has nearly 400 television news channels but Modi’s government generally benefits from enthusiastically positive coverage.

-Hindenburg’s report, according to Pande, was “seen as an attack on not just a corporate house, but an attack on Modi, his decision, his tenure”.

 Comments